igboegwu/cybersecurity-portfolio/projects/juice-shop-project/broken-access-control.md

-# Broken Access Control Testing — OWASP Juice Shop
+# SQL Injection — Administrator Login Bypass

 ## Scenario
-Security testing was performed on a vulnerable web application to identify broken access control vulnerabilities.

-Access control vulnerabilities occur when an application fails to properly enforce permissions between users.
+The objective was to gain unauthorized access to the administrator account by testing the login functionality for SQL Injection vulnerabilities.

-Testing was performed on OWASP Juice Shop security training platform.
+Testing was performed in a controlled lab environment using OWASP Juice Shop.

 ---

 ## Objective
-- Identify authorization weaknesses.
+- Identify SQL Injection vulnerability in authentication mechanism.
-- Attempt unauthorized access to restricted resources.
-- Understand privilege escalation risks.
+- Attempt privilege escalation via login bypass.

-Training platform: OWASP Security Labs.
+- Demonstrate insecure query handling.

 ---

 ## Tools Used
-- Browser Developer Tools
+- Browser
-- Burp Suite Proxy (Optional)
-- Application UI Manipulation

-Training platform: :contentReference[oaicite:0]{index=0} Juice Shop.

 ---

-## Methodology
+## Vulnerability Type

-### Step 1 — Reconnaissance
-- Logged into application using normal user account.
-- Explored available user functionalities.
+SQL Injection (Authentication Bypass)

 ---

+## Exploitation Steps

-### Step 2 — Admin Section Access Testing
+### Step 1 — Input Injection Payload
-Attempted to access restricted admin pages by modifying URL paths.

-Example attempts:
-/admin
-/#/admin
-/api/admin

-Result:
-- Successfully accessed administrative interface without proper authorization validation.
+In the login form:

+Email: ' OR 1=1;--

+Password:  any value can suffice in this case - "fakepassword" was used

 ---

-### Step 3 — Basket Manipulation Testing
+### Step 2 — Authentication Bypass
-Tested ability to access other users' shopping baskets.

-Observed:
-- Application failed to properly validate user ownership of resources.

-This allowed viewing or modifying other users' data.
+The application accepted the injected SQL condition.

+Because:

+- `OR 1=1` always evaluates to TRUE
+- `--` comments out the remaining SQL query

+This resulted in the application logging in as the first user in the database (Administrator).

 ---

-### Step 4 — CSRF Testing (Optional Advanced)
-Attempted cross-origin request testing to evaluate session security controls.
+## Why This Works

+The backend query likely resembled: SELECT * FROM users WHERE email = '<user_input>' AND password = '<password>';

+After injection, it becomes:
+SELECT * FROM users WHERE email = '' OR 1=1;--' AND password = '';

+Since `1=1` is always TRUE, authentication is bypassed.

 ---

-## Impact Analysis
+## Impact

-If exploited in real systems, attackers could:
+If exploited in a real-world system, attackers could:

+- Gain administrative access
-- Access sensitive user data.
+- Steal user data
-- Modify administrative settings.
+- Modify application settings
-- Perform privilege escalation.
-- Manipulate business transactions.
+- Escalate privileges

+This represents a critical security vulnerability.

 ---

 ## Remediation Recommendations

+- Use parameterized queries (prepared statements)
-- Implement strict role-based access control (RBAC).
+- Implement ORM frameworks safely
-- Validate user permissions on server side.
+- Validate and sanitize user input
-- Protect sensitive endpoints.
-- Apply session validation checks.
+- Apply least privilege database permissions

 ---

+## Skills Demonstrated

+- SQL Injection testing
+- Authentication bypass exploitation
+- Understanding of backend query manipulation
+- Security vulnerability documentation